-The focus of the high school physical education program is to motivate students toward a physically active lifestyle by helping them to understand the physiological benefits of exercise not only in physical education class but as an integral part of a healthy lifestyle.
+The focus of the high school physical education program is to motivate students toward a physically active lifestyle by helping them to understand the physiological benefits of exercise in both physical education classes and as an integral part of a healthy lifestyle.
 Areas of emphasis include responsible personal and social behavior, application of knowledge as well as demonstration of on-task behavior with an appropriate level of intensity.
-Students participating in physical education are expected to dress appropriately for the activity following the guidelines within the department's policies.
+Students participating in physical education are expected to dress appropriately for the activity following the guidelines stated within the department's policies.